SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2021-10-13-straud-tangental.md

 <img src="{{ site.url }}/assets/tb/straud-tb-fine.jpg" class="chat-portrait" />
 <p class="ppl-sez">STRAUD//</p>
 <p class="ppl-sez">She didn't have the memories I thought she would have had.</p>
-<p class="ppl-sez">Your memories of your time with McCoy.
+<p class="ppl-sez">Your memories of your time with TRELAINE.
 I thought he would have kept them, but no. I think he was intending to start afresh with her.</p>
 <p class="ppl-sez">Lazy.
 Cruel.</p>
 <p class="ppl-sez">I gave her the scaffolding for uncovering them.
 The time...
 I didn't look into them, I tried not to invade your privacy, but I can't help but sense their crucial role in making you who you are.</p>
 <p class="ppl-sez">If my old friend dares call her by your name, should he not have to interface with what that means?</p>